Skip to content

 # Records appear in ERMrest only after this call:

 Explanation. add_features(features) writes the list to the execution_state__feature_records SQLite table with status Pending.
-All records in a single call must belong to one feature definition; mixing features raises DerivaMLValidationError. upload_execution_outputs() calls _flush_staged_features() after asset uploads complete, substituting uploaded-asset RIDs into any asset-column fields before executing a bulk INSERT into ERMrest.
+All records in a single call must belong to one feature definition; mixing features raises DerivaMLValidationError. commit_output_assets() then assembles a bag containing both the uploaded asset bytes and the staged feature rows, substituting uploaded-asset RIDs into any asset-column fields before the bag is loaded into the catalog by BagCatalogLoader.

 Notes:

-add_features()but beforeupload_execution_outputs(), the rows are still in SQLite and will be flushed on the nextupload_execution_outputs()call after resuming. - Call
+• Staged rows survive process death.
+If the process crashes after add_features() but before commit_output_assets(), the rows are still in SQLite and will be flushed on the next commit_output_assets() call after resuming.

-add_features()as many times as needed; rows accumulate in SQLite and are flushed in one batch. exe.add_features()is the only way to write feature values.
-The top-levelml.add_features()method has been retired; any code using it should be updated.
+• exe.add_features() is the only way to write feature values.
+The top-level ml.add_features() method has been retired; any code using it should be updated.

 How to record training metrics